What is a food photographer’s least favorite thing to photograph?

 Hey there!
 I’m Cara.
 I know this because I’ve personally suffered this frustration.
 Of course, reflections aren’t always bad, they can be really cool.
 In many images, however, the reflections are distracting and detract from the image.

-So we turn to Photoshop to make it all better.
+So we turned to Photoshop to make it all better.
 As usual, this amazing editing software doesn’t disappoint.
-Let’s look at several methods for how to remove reflections in Photoshop here!
+Let’s look at several methods for how to remove light or window reflections in Photoshop here!

 Please note that the tutorials and screenshots below are based on Photoshop CC for Windows.
 If you are on a Mac version, they can look slightly different.